 Many skin care products already contain Jasmine flowers for the very same reasons we drink White Tea.
 The antioxidant punch delivered by Jasmine Tea is twofold: first, the Tea leaves benefit the skin.

 Then, the jasmine flowers themselves do!
 Indeed, this Tea can reduce inflammation of the skin at the same time as preventing irritation.

 There’s a reason why Jasmine Tea is an immensely popular choice at Chinese restaurants: improved digestion!
 While Jasmine Green Tea and Jasmine White Tea also provide this particular Jasmine Tea Benefit, Jasmine Flower Tea is undoubtedly the best at it!

 Jasmine has antispasmodic properties capable of relieving indigestion and stomach cramps.
 Some home remedies use jasmine for the prevention of gastric ulcers, also, as well as to ease bad bacteria in the stomach.
 Overall, the catechins in Jasmine Flower Tea have a positive effect on the gastrointestinal system.

 According to research, frequent Jasmine Herbal Tea consumption can activate numerous intracellular antioxidants.
 These interact well with gastrointestinal enzymes to promote healthy bowel function.
 A little too much information?
 We know.
 But it all helps in the end!

 Before we get into this one, it is essential to note that studies are still in their preliminary stage.
+In other words, Jasmine Green Tea is not, by far, a “cure” to cancer.
 However, early findings are promising.
-Jasmine Green Tea is not, by far, a “cure” to cancer.